megabreit/megamap/readme.md

 # Megamap.pl will display disk slot to device name mappings with MegaRAID adapters

+The purpose of this script is to create a mapping between device names and adapter slots.
+Device names change sometimes, e.g. when a disk is removed incorrectly from the system.
+With this script one can make always sure to work with a specific disk, regardless of the device name.
 This was tested with SLES 12 and RHEL7 with Cisco MegaRAID 12G = LSI MegaRAID SAS 3108, other adapters might also work.
 You need root permissions to run this script!